wamtest/GuidApiService/README.md

 7. Caching not implemented

-8. As database gets more complex, can introduce a repository pattern by abstracing what is in GuidService

-9. Only some unit tests are written as example
+8. Only some unit tests are written as example

-10. Not all items are documented, most of the important public ones are covered
+9. Not all items are documented, most of the important public ones are covered

 # Unit Tests and Swagger